Ofsted Registration Visit: Hour-by-Hour Walkthrough and How to Prepare

 At a Glance

-The Ofsted registration visit takes place 4-8 weeks after Ofsted opens your application file and is conducted by the assigned inspector at the home you have applied to register.
-A typical visit runs from mid-morning to late afternoon and combines a documents review, a full premises tour, and the SC1 fit person interviews with the registered manager and the responsible individual.
-Ofsted's decision to register is informed by what happens that day in addition to the SC1 paperwork — the visit is where the inspector tests whether the documents match the reality of the home and the people behind it.
-Preparation in the week before should be document-led (printed pack, traceable to regulations) and team-led (RM and RI rehearsed, deputies briefed, premises walked end-to-end against the risk assessment).
-Plan for the visit to take a full day and assume nothing is being assessed casually — any question the inspector asks is part of the assessment.
+The Ofsted registration visit takes place 4-8 weeks after Ofsted opens your application file, conducted by the assigned inspector at the home you are registering.
+The full-day visit combines a documents review, a premises tour, and the SC1 fit person interviews with the registered manager and responsible individual.
+The inspector tests whether the documents match the reality of the home — every question asked is part of the assessment.

 Practical guide to the Ofsted children's home registration visit — when it happens, who attends, what the inspector examines hour by hour, the documents requested, the areas of the home they tour, and what to do in the week before.